 So the question remains: what type of fat or oil can you use (safely) for high temperature cooking, such as roasting, baking, sautéing, and stir-frying?

 Essentially, I no longer recommend cooking much above 350 degrees using any type of fat or oil unless it’s a special occasion.
 But when those high-heat-necessary meals are prepared, using fats that are more stable (and thus more saturated), hold up the best.
 This means coconut oil, butter and ghee (if you’re not sensitive to or actively avoiding dairy) are best.
-The other option is to choose a lesser quality (non virgin) olive, unrefined avocado or sesame oil, and possibly small amounts of non-gmo canola oil for baking.
+The other option is to choose a lesser quality (non virgin) olive, sesame oil, and possibly small amounts of non-gmo canola oil for baking.
 These oils are rich in monounsaturated fats, which tend to be slightly more stable at temperatures up to 350 degrees.
 And because they’re less refined and ideally cold-pressed, that fatty acid oxidation won’t be happening as much during the processing/pressing, since we’re aiming to avoid oxidized and rancid oils, especially before they even makes it home to cook with!

 This also leaves the really-good-for-you extra virgin olive oil, as well as omega-3 rich flax and walnut, for drizzling on dishes after they’re off the heat.
 And if you really want to get right down to it, using less oil of all types and more fat-rich whole foods (like nuts, seeds, olives, and avocados) can never be a bad way to go.